 The Company is exposed to various financial risks.
 These risks are categorized into market risk, credit risk and liquidity risk.
-The Company's risk management is coordinated by the Board of Directors and focuses on securing long term and short term cash flows.
+The Company's risk ent is coordinated by the Board of Directors and focuses on securing long term and short term cash flows.
 The Company does not engage in trading of financial assets for speculative purposes.

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk related this is the last that the fair value of induce combrises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
+Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
 Financial instruments affected by market risk include borrowings and derivative financial instruments.